 For all UK businesses, there is support through the Coronavirus Job Retention Scheme where all employers can access support to continue to pay part of their employees’ salaries for those who would have otherwise been laid off during this crisis.
 On 20 March, the following measures were announced/expanded upon:

-On 27 April, the Government announced the Bounce Back Loans scheme, which will provide loans of up to £50,000 to help bolster the existing package of support available to the smallest businesses affected by the coronavirus pandemic.
-The Government will provide lenders with a 100% guarantee for the loan, and pay any fees and interest for the first 12 months.
+On 27 April, the Government announced the Bounce Back Loans scheme, which will provide loans of up to £50,000 to help bolster the existing package of support available to the smaller businesses affected by the coronavirus pandemic.
+The Government will provide lenders with a 100% guarantee for the loan, and pay any fees and interest for the first 12 months, after which the interest rate will be 2.5% a year.
 No repayments will be due during the first 12 months.
 Further details can be found here.

 We have had confirmation from the Sport and Recreation Alliance that riding schools, livery yards and competition centres fall under the umbrella of those businesses considered to be ‘for assembly and leisure’ – provided they are normally open to the public – and as such are eligible for the help currently on offer from the Government: